JJSalsbury/weekend-movie-sagas/README.md

 I was introduced to REDUX-SAGA the Monday before the start of my project.
 By Thursday of that same week, I was using REACT and REDUX-SAGA to accomplish this project.
 Developing the project started with thoughtful and intentional preplanning, which made the execution of the project much easier.
 I developed a solid plan.

+A challenge I face was naming 'actions' through out the application.
+With actions spread through out the reducers, generator functions, the rootSaga "listener" function and, of course, when dispatched in a component, naming actions descriptively becomes essential for making sense of the code.
+I learned a lot about redux-saga in this project and it's relationship and interaction with redux and react.

 ## Screen Shot

 ![ScreenShot 1](/ScreenShot1.png?raw=true "Screenshot")